Banana Cream Pie. Simple, smooth and perfect. There’s something about this simple southern pie that screams summer!

-With it’s simple graham cracker crust, vanilla custard, and layers of bananas, it’s just about as delicious as one bite can possibly get!
+With it’s simple graham cracker crust, vanilla custard, and layers of bananas, southern-style banana cream pies are just about as delicious as one bite can possibly get!

 My best friend's mother was from the south.
 She cooked every single meal from scratch and with love.
 I am convinced this is why it was some of the best food I have ever enjoyed.
 (Not to mention the lard, butter, bacon, and sugar).
 In the morning she would prep the recipes for the evening, make breakfast and lunch for the family, head to work and come home and occasionally roll biscuits from scratch.

 Talk a little slower, savor your meals, laugh with good company, and roll those biscuits from scratch.